yshmarov/yshmarov.github.io/_posts/2022-10-10-github-actions.md

 * installing Postgresql
 * adding credentials

+Now let's
-Let's add a basic page and test it:
+* add a basic page to a Rails app
+* test the page locally
+* finally add a script to test the page with Github Actions

 ```shell
 rails g controller static_pages landing_page